 Separate property is defined as all real and personal property acquired by a spouse before marriage or acquired by a spouse by bequest, devise, descent or gift during the course of the marriage.

-In North Carolina, the division of property between the parties will be equal, unless the court determines that an equal division of property is not equitable.
+In North Carolina, there is a presumption of an equal division of property, unless the court determines that an equal division of property is not equitable.

-Certain factors can be considered if one party thinks that the marital estate should not be divided equally, but most commonly, whether in court or in private settlement, an equal division is the end result.
+Certain factors can be considered if one party thinks that the marital estate should not be divided equally.
 Normally, an “in kind” division is preferred.
 This means each spouse receives assets and debts of approximately equal value.
-This avoids the sale of assets or requiring one party to pay the other party in exchange for the assets.
+This avoids the sale of assets or requires one party to pay the other party in exchange for the assets.

 Temporary orders and injunctive relief can be obtained under the terms of special statutory provisions.
-This will allow for injunctive relief to prevent disappearance, waste or conversion of property alleged to be marital or separate.
-This also allows for entry of orders that divide part of the marital assets.
+This will allow for injunctive relief to prevent the disappearance, waste, or conversion of property alleged to be marital or separate.
+This also allows for the entry of orders that divide part of the marital assets.
 Partial distribution may provide for a distributive award.
-Injunctive relief to prevent disappearance, waste or conversion is available before or after a property distribution action has been initiated.
+Injunctive relief to prevent disappearance, waste, or conversion is available before or after a property distribution action has been initiated.
 An order partially distributing marital property may not be made until after a property distribution action has been filed.

 With the exception of the two special technical provisions, an absolute divorce bars the assertion of a claim for property distribution that was not already pending at the time of the divorce.
 This bar has been interpreted relatively strictly in case law.